(Corrects 14th paragraph to show Cisco lawsuit has not been

 proposal that could have dilutive effects on their shares, and

 ineffective," he wrote.

 Instead of delaying the annual vote, Brocade reached a

 settlement on April 11 in which it disclosed more details about

-the executive compensation plans while paying $625,000 in fees
+its stock incentive plan while paying $625,000 in fees to the

-to the plaintiffs' lawyers, which were led by Faruqi.
-John Noh,
+plaintiffs' lawyers, which were led by Faruqi.
+John Noh, a

 The plaintiffs in all of Faruqi's cases were individual